morinlab/lymphopedia/MEF2B.md

-# [MEF2B]
+MEF2B is one of [a number of genes](https://github.com/morinlab/LLMPP/wiki/ashm) affected by aberrant somatic hypermutation in B-cell lymphomas, which complicates the interpretation of mutations at this locus.
 MEF2B mutations are observed in a significant subset of follicular lymphoma cases, as well as in other B-cell lymphomas, including diffuse large B-cell lymphoma (DLBCL).
 MEF2B has known hotspot mutations that affect multiple distinct domains of the protein.

 ## Mutation tier